Get to know me

-Acting on stage and on screen
+On the stage and on the screen

 Over the last few years I have tried my hand at various types of acting.
 My first foray into the acting world was as an extra for the wildly successful television drama “The Tudors“.
 This was filmed in County Wicklow.
 It was great fun to don period costumes each day and to move around the highly detailed sets with the many other extras.